Tipping In Turkey: Simple Guide for Travelers

 • Concierge: For arranging hard-to-get tickets or specialized transportation, 200 - 400 TL is suitable.

-In luxury resorts in Antalya or Bodrum, staff rely heavily on tips.
-Leaving a small daily gratuity shows immense gratitude for their dedicated service.
+In luxury resorts located in destinations like Antalya or Bodrum, staff members rely heavily on tips.
+Leaving a small daily gratuity shows immense gratitude for their dedicated and personalized service.

 Paying a yellow taxi driver in Istanbul and rounding up the fare as a tip